|Policy & Guidance|

 NIH-conducted or supported clinical research must adhere to the NIH Policy and Guidelines on the Inclusion of Children as Participants in Research Involving Human Subjects.
 The goal of the Policy is to increase the participation of children in research so that adequate data will be developed to support the cause, treatment and cure of diseases that affect children (http://grants.nih.gov/grants/funding/children/children.htm).
 NIH supported clinical research must include children in the research design unless there are scientific or ethical reasons not to include them.
 For the purpose of this policy requirement a child is defined as an individual under the age of 21 years.

-The involvement of children in clinical research must be in compliance with all applicable provisions of pertinent Federal laws and regulations, including the HHS human subjects regulations at 45 CFR part 46 Subpart D, which addresses additional protections for children who participate as subjects in research.
+The involvement of children in clinical research must be in compliance with all applicable provisions of pertinent Federal laws and regulations, including the HHS human subjects regulations at 45 CFR 46 Subpart D, which address additional protections for children who participate as subjects in research.

 Investigative teams are to have expertise in dealing with children of the ages included as subjects, facilities to must be appropriate to accommodate the children, and there must be inclusion of a sufficient number of children to contribute to a meaningful analysis relative to the purpose of the study.